danilNikolaenko1990/PictureFinder/README.md

 * For navigation between fragments used Navigation component by Google.

-The goal of this sample was illustrate how to use Dagger2 with Retsrofit2 and courutines, because there were many examples how to use retrofit and RxJava but I didn't find any example how to use Retrofit and courutines according to "Clean architecture" recommendations.
+The goal of this sample was illustrate how to use Dagger2 with Retsrofit2 and courutines, because there were many examples how to use retrofit and RxJava but I didn't find any examples how to use Retrofit and courutines according to "Clean architecture" recommendations.